-HHSC also provides Medicaid for adults 65 and older and people with disabilities who fall into an optional coverage group.
-Although federal regulations may allow other optional coverage groups, HHSC only provides benefits to a person who is a member of one of the following optional coverage groups included in the Texas Medicaid State Plan.
+HHSC also determines Medicaid eligibility for MEPD for persons who fall into an optional coverage group.
+Although federal regulations may allow other optional coverage groups, HHSC only provides benefits to a member of an optional coverage group if the group is included in the Texas Medicaid State Plan.